davidosomething/dotfiles/README.md

     - Never `sudo gem`.
 Set up a [chruby] env first, and then you can install gems into the userspace local to the active ruby env.
 - `vim/`
-    - If `curl` is installed, [vim-plug](https://github.com/junegunn/vim-plug)
+    - If `curl` is available, [vim-plug](https://github.com/junegunn/vim-plug)
-      will be downloaded and plugins will install on run.
+      can automatically download and install itself on first run.
 See [vim/README.md](vim/README.md) for more information.

 ### rc script source order

-If you have node installed, the `dko-sourced` ([bin/dko-sourced](bin/dko-sourced)) command will show you (not exhaustively) the order scripts are sourced.
+If you have node installed, the `dko-sourced` ([bin/dko-sourced](bin/dko-sourced)) command will show you (not exhaustively) the order scripts get sourced.
 Without node `echo $DKO_SOURCE` works.

 For X apps (no terminal) the value is probably: